-Adams, a Republican, was the representative for Illinois's 4th congressional district from 1889 to 1891.
+Adams was the representative for Illinois’s 4th congressional district as a Republican.
+He served from 1889 to 1891.

 From Dec 1883 to Mar 1891, Adams missed 352 of 1,547 roll call votes, which is 22.8%.
 This is better than the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: